 Santa Claus Never Comes To The Ghetto: Yellowman

-We easily could have chosen the original amazing track “Santa Claus, Do You Ever Come To The Ghetto,” the amazing Carlene Davis song released in 1981.
-(Read our special interview with Davis on her new album here.)
-But we love the dancehall twist on the song by the one and only Yellowman.
-Among the season’s decadent festivities, we love how this song also reminds us of social inequality, and what we owe each other.
+Yellow Man’s re-take on Carlene Davis’ 1981 song (Read our special interview with Davis on her 2018 album here) offers a dancehall twist.
+Among the season’s decadent festivities, this song also reminds us of social inequality, and what we owe each other.

 Santa Claus Is Ska-ing To Town: The Granville Williams Orchestra